Constraint-Aware Reinforcement Learning via Adaptive Action Scaling: Introduction

-Constrained RL instead allows the agent to learn both reward and cost signals online, without requiring knowledge of the system dynamics.
+Constrained RL allows the agent to learn both reward and cost signals online, without requiring knowledge of the system dynamics.
 The agent is trained to maximize cumulative rewards while minimizing constraint violations.
-Common approaches include Lagrangian-based methods that solve the dual formulation of the constrained optimization problem~\cite{achiam2017constrained,tessler2018reward, ray2019benchmarking, stooke2020responsive}, and budget-based methods maintain a running estimate of remaining safety allowance, adjusting the agent’s behavior to respect cost limits over time~\cite{sootla2022saute,sootla2022enhancing}.
+Common approaches include Lagrangian-based methods~\cite{achiam2017constrained,tessler2018reward, ray2019benchmarking, stooke2020responsive}, and budget-based methods~\cite{sootla2022saute,sootla2022enhancing}.
 However, a core limitation of these methods is the difficulty of balancing reward and cost within a single policy.
 Conflicting gradients can cause the agent to behave either too conservatively or unsafely, leading to instability, constraint violations, or poor performance~\cite{stooke2020responsive, navon2022multi}.

 In contrast to prior work, we propose a modular alternative: instead of overriding actions or jointly optimizing conflicting objectives, we scale actions based on the expected cost of future constraint violations while preserving the policy’s task-directed behavior (see Fig.~\ref{fig:cover}).The architecture consists of a reward-maximizing task agent and a regulator network guided by twin cost critics to conservatively estimate constraint violations.
 The regulator applies element-wise scaling to attenuate risky actions, enforcing safety without requiring prior knowledge of dynamics or compromising exploration.
 Although our approach resembles safe exploration in formulation, we do not require prior knowledge of the system dynamics, and we do not override the task agent's actions, thereby preserving both exploration and safety without external overrides.